 SSO means being able to access all the applications and resources that you need to do business, by signing in only once using a single user account.
 Once signed in, you can access all of the applications you need without being required to authenticate (for example, type a password) a second time.

-Many organizations rely upon SaaS applications such as Office 365, Box, and Salesforce for user productivity.
+Many organizations rely upon SaaS applications such as Microsoft 365, Box, and Salesforce for user productivity.
 Historically, IT staff needed to individually create and update user accounts in each SaaS application, and users had to remember a password for each SaaS application.

 Azure AD extends on-premises Active Directory environments into the cloud, enabling users to use their primary organizational account to sign in not only to their domain-joined devices and company resources, but also to all the web and SaaS applications they need for their jobs.